RWA Index (MVRWA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RWA Index Historical Price

-According to the latest data gathered on RWA Index live price page, the current price of RWA Index is 0.826697USD.
-The circulating supply of RWA Index(MVRWA) is 32.03K MVRWA , giving it a market capitalization of $26.48K.
+According to the latest data gathered on RWA Index live price page, the current price of RWA Index is 0.800101USD.
+The circulating supply of RWA Index(MVRWA) is 32.43K MVRWA , giving it a market capitalization of $25.94K.

 How Does RWA Index (MVRWA) Price Prediction Module Work?